Newsletters: November 2014 – People EditionDate: November, 2014

 Promotions and New Addition

-We are pleased to announce the following individuals have been promoted to Manager: Amanda Cappiello, CPA, CA, Samantha Gillespie, CPA, CA and Loren Krolik, CPA, CA. We are very proud to have such outstanding employees as part of our firm.
+We are pleased to announce the following individuals have been promoted to Manager: Amanda Cappiello, CPA, CA and Loren Krolik, CPA, CA. We are very proud to have such outstanding employees as part of our firm.
 They embrace our firm mission and philosophy and by them joining our existing group of managers further strengthen the promising future of BGK.
 We also wish to welcome on board as Manager experienced practitioner Michael Arcaro, CPA, CA. Our clients and staff will be able to benefit from his skill set and talent.

 Amanda CappielloCPA, CA